The Things They Carried Friendship Quotes

 He pictured Kiowa's face.
 They'd been close buddies, the tightest… (In the Field.49)

-While Rat reacted to Lemon's death by going berserk, Tim reacts to Kiowa's death with denial.
-The first time we hear about Kiowa's death, Tim put the blame on Norman Bowker's soldiers.
+While Rat reacted to Lemon's death by going berserk, O'Brien reacts to Kiowa's death with denial.
+The first time we hear about Kiowa's death, O'Brien put the blame on Norman Bowker's soldiers.
 This time, when he's finally acknowledging both how close he and Kiowa were and his own responsibility in Kiowa's death, he has to use the third person.
 To use the first person would be too close, too painful.